 What is SEO?

 SEO stands for Search Engine Optimization.
-It is the process of optimizing your website and content to be discovered through a search engine’s organic search results.
+It is the process of optimizing your website and content to be discovered in Search engine organic results.

-So, when people search for the topic you write about, your content will appear on the higher position of search result and eventually you will be able to drive more people to your site.
+In layman language, when your site is SEO optimized, people searching in Google for the topic you write about can see your site in the search result and eventually you will be able to drive more people to your site.